 Pupil premium funding from the government is given to schools to help pupils reach their full potential, regardless of their background or financial situation.
 It’s provided for pupils who:

 - Have been registered for free school meals at any point in the past 6 years

 - Have parents in the armed forces

 At Moorlands Primary School, we get an extra £1,320 for the financial year of 2018-2019 for every eligible pupil who is registered for free school meals.
 This extra money could make a real difference to the quality of education we offer.
-Please take a look at our Pupil Premium Strategy below for full details.
+Please take a look at our Pupil Premium Strategy for 2018-2019 below for full details of funding allocation.

 - Educational provision/resources including recorder lessons

 - Wellbeing and self-esteem building interventions e.g. The Prince William Award

 Strategies from the academic year of 2017-2018 proved successful and we plan to continue many of the Interventions.
 We are currently reviewing expenditure and Interventions for this academic year.

 Number of pupils supported in 2018-19: 68 Allocation £94840

 Previous internal review of Pupil Premium Strategy: 25.9.18